w3c-ccg/announcements/README.md

 [TPAC 2019](https://www.w3.org/2019/09/TPAC/) will be 16-20 September 2019 in Fukuoka, Japan.

-## IDNext, The Hague, The Netherlands, September 25 - 26, 2019
+## IDnext, The Hague, The Netherlands, September 25 - 26, 2019

-[IDNext](https://www.idnext.eu/en/events/annual-idnext-2019/) will be 25 & 26 September 2019 in The Hague, The Netherlands.
+[IDnext](https://www.idnext.eu/en/events/annual-idnext-2019/) will be 25 & 26 September 2019 in The Hague, The Netherlands.

 ## MyData, Helsinki September 25 - 27, 2019